EllePattenden/TLS_networks/README.md

 ![replicating_min_figure3](https://user-images.githubusercontent.com/48939952/215665702-96e44330-f34d-4dda-99f7-325acc7d92ca.png)

-The probability of strategy updating in Min et al. was influenced by this tradeoff, but in a less obvious way as it is also determined by the normalised payoff difference.
+The probability of strategy updating in Min et al. was influenced by this tradeoff, but to a lesser degree, as it is also determined by the normalised payoff difference.
+This is clearest by comparing the proportion of runs with strategy updating (first series of plots below) and, especially, the proportion of runs with strategy updating *where strategy updating was possible* (second series of plots).

 ![proportion_runs_strat_updating](https://user-images.githubusercontent.com/48939952/215663568-79150137-4008-4dbe-aea3-8fb25b2f038e.png)